ismail545/CourseFinder/README.md

 ## Future Updates
 I am interested in packing the chromedriver with the code to save users configuration time.
-To use the program, call it from the command line, and enter the correct paramter.
+To use the program, call it from the command line, and enter the correct parameter.